BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 One of the most powerful features of elision is signature preservation.
 Here's why signatures remain valid:

 1. **Digital Signature Process**:
-   - A signature in a Gordian Envelope covers the whole Envelope or a sub-Envelope.
+   - A signature in a Gordian Envelope covers the whole envelope or a sub-envelope.
-   - It signs that Envelope or sub-Envelope's root hash, which represents the complete document.
+   - It signs that envelope or sub-envelope's root hash, which represents the complete document.
 2. **Hash Substitution During Elision**:
    - As discussed above, hashes remain intact even when the data underlying them is elided.
 3. **Verification After Elision**:
    - When verifying a signature on an elided document:
-     - The signature validates against thie Envelope or sub-Envelope's hash, not the original content.
+     - The signature validates against the envelope or sub-envelope's hash, not the original content.

 This mechanism allows for the removal of sensitive content while ensuring that signatures attesting to the contents' authenticity